-Professional Sports Leagues Go Head-To-Head With New Tax Code
+Tax Change Delivers A Blow To Professional Sports

 Major League Baseball says they're already at work on it.
 I would not be surprised if the other leagues are close behind. ...

-One reason Congress might not (give in to what major sports leagues want) is because of Washington partisan politics.
-Democrats don't seem likely to give Republicans any fixes on this law that (the GOP) passed without Democratic votes, so you could see a stalemate going forward on this.
+One reason Congress might not [go along with what major sports leagues want] is because of Washington partisan politics.
+Democrats don't seem likely to give Republicans any fixes on this law that [the GOP] passed without Democratic votes, so you could see a stalemate going forward on this.
 A reason to think that sports lobbyists might actually get Congress to cave is that Congress always caves to sports leagues.
 Baseball has an antitrust exemption. ....

-It's a real possibility that (lawmakers could just pass) the (hypothetical) "Make Sports Trades Great Again Act of 2018" on a voice vote, because nobody wants to be the one who stopped their local team from making the trade it needed to win a championship.
+It's a real possibility that [Congress could just pass] the 'Make Sports Trades Great Again' Act of 2018 on a voice vote, because nobody wants to be the one who stopped their local team from making the trade it needed to win a championship.

 NPR's Emily Sullivan produced this story for digital.